 To strengthen the ability of Palestinian youth to think critically about and engage in informed debate on political and social issues.
 The program will launch a university debate competition for students at Birzeit and an-Najah Universities, lead two two-day training workshops for 24 students and 2 university coordinators, organize four coaching sessions for the teams, and host four university debates.

 The Arab World Democracy and Electoral Monitor

 To strengthen government representation of and response to citizens’ needs and priorities in the West Bank, with a particular focus on upcoming elections.
-MARSAD will lead a national committee to advocate for government’s adherence to an election timeline, produce a draft code of conduct for upcoming elections, and promote public awareness of the code.
-It will conduct a two-day workshop, five roundtables, 12 training workshops, and five town hall meetings.
+The organization will lead a national committee to advocate for adherence to the election timeline, conduct two training–of-trainers workshops on advocating electoral reforms, mentor the trainees as they conduct 10 workshops throughout the West Bank, and publish three editions of a newsletter on electoral developments.

 1025 F Street NW.
 Suite 800, Washington DC 20004